-(ATF) One of Australia’s richest men, iron ore magnate Andrew Forrest, is urging government leaders to develop “green” steel-making facilities.
-The billionaire from Perth says he aims to begin work on a pilot plant later this year to capitalize on the country’s vast iron ore reserves and powered by a new form of energy that is emissions-free and has the potential to replace coal: green hydrogen.
+The billionaire from Perth had said he aimed to begin work on a pilot plant last year to capitalise on the country’s vast iron ore reserves and powered by a new form of energy that is emissions-free and has the potential to replace coal – green hydrogen.

-Forrest is the founder of Fortescue Metals Group, which is generating considerable sums currently – with output reportedly worth US$940 million in December alone – by selling iron ore to China at prices that now top US$170 a tonne.
+Forrest is the founder of Fortescue Metals Group, which last year generated considerable sums – with output reportedly worth US$940 million in December alone – by selling iron ore to China at prices that had topped US$170 a tonne.

 Forrest and his wife are philanthropists who have pledged to give away the bulk of their wealth to charity and support a range of worthy causes, such as education, indigenous Australians, the fight against slavery, and now, the fight against climate change.

-The mining boss’ latest endeavour has vast money-making potential but his focus is more on cleaning up the ‘dirty business’ he has made his fortune from – by eliminating emissions caused by the production of steel and combating global warming.
+The mining boss’s latest endeavour has vast money-making potential but his focus is more on cleaning up the ‘dirty business’ he has made his fortune from – by eliminating emissions caused by the production of steel create a clean energy company that combats global warming.

-“The green hydrogen market could generate revenues – at the very least – of $US12 trillion (A$15 trillion) by 2050, bigger than any industry we have,” he said in a lecture that was shown on national television on Saturday.
+“The green hydrogen market could generate revenues – at the very least – of $US12 trillion (A$15 trillion) by 2050, bigger than any industry we have,” he said in a lecture that was shown on national television.

 “And Australia, with characteristic luck, is sitting on everything it needs to be the world leader – but only if it acts fast.”